Criciúma Esporte Clube: History

-After a period of crisis in the club, in 2012 the club regained forces and after being in the first four places the entire championship returned to the Série A.
+After a period of crisis in the club, in 2012 the club regained forces, and after being in the first four places the entire championship returned to the Série A.

-Honors
+Honours

 Criciúma has won three national level championships.
 Winning the 1991 Copa do Brasil qualified the club to the 1992 Copa Libertadores where Criciúma finished in the 5th place, surpassing even the expectations of its fans.
 These achievements make Criciúma one of the most successful teams from Santa Catarina.